 If you were able to part with it, what should you do with it?
 On to the things you no longer need.

 From sports equipment to patio furniture, a variety of items can be donated.
-Someone else might be able to put it to good use, and you can deduct the donation from your taxes.
+Someone else might be able to put it to good use and you can deduct the donation from your taxes.
 Places like Goodwill, The Salvation Army and other local thrift stores are great places to take your unwanted items.
 Make sure to check the store’s donation guidelines before dropping your boxes off.

 If you’re getting rid of furniture or other large items, consider dropping them off at your nearest Habitat for Humanity ReStore.

 If you’re getting rid of a specialty item or something with a higher value, you may want to consider selling it.
-Maybe you can at least make some money back on what you no longer need.
+Maybe you can make some money back on what you no longer need.
 We’ve rounded up a few different ways you can sell your unwanted items.

-There are several websites and apps that can be used to easily sell items online.
+There are several websites and apps that can be used to sell items online.
 All it takes is a picture and a description.
 You can try listing on:

-How to Have a Successful Garage Sale:
+Tips for a Successful Garage Sale:

 These are items that need to be moved out of the garage.
 Whether it’s something you borrowed and need to return, an item that needs to be repaired or an object that belongs somewhere else in your house, put them together in a pile.
 Make sure you actually follow through and return them, repair them or put them away.
 After all that hard work, don’t let them become clutter again and sit around collecting dust for another few years.